xoascf/SuRun/ReadMe.txt

 * Added Support for programs that are always run without asking for permission
 * When finally uninstalling SuRun the registry is cleaned
 * Logon dialogs are resized only if the command line is too long
+* Dialogs have a 40s Timeout to "cancel" now
-* SuRun retries to open the pipe ten times on failure.
-This is useful, when a users start multiple applications in short time.
-(E.G. with Windows' AutoRun Start menu)
+* SuRun retries to open the pipe for 60 seconds on failure.
+This is useful, when a user starts multiple applications in short time.
+(E.G. with Windows' AutoStart menu)

 SuRun 1.0.0.1 - 2007-05-09:
 ---------------------------